projectara/ara-module-fdk/README.md

     >$ cd ./ara-module-fdk

+3. Switch to stable release

+    By default, the FDK will be initialized with the *development branch*.
+    The latest tagged release is `mdk-v0.4.0`.
+To switch to a stable release:

+    >$ git checkout mdk-0.4.0

-3. Initialize the submodules
+4. Initialize the submodules

     >$ make submodule

-    This command will download the submodules
+    This command will download compatible versions of the submodules [bootrom](https://github.com/projectara/bootrom),
-    [bootrom](https://github.com/projectara/bootrom),
     [bootrom-tools](https://github.com/projectara/bootrom-tools),
     [manifest](https://github.com/projectara/manifesto) and
     [nuttx](https://github.com/projectara/nuttx).

-4. Build the default skeleton module
+5. Build the default skeleton module

     >$ make